JeffreyThompson1/FinalProject551/README.md

-# Project 1
+# Final Project

 ENGO 551 Project 1
+Sebastian Mcgonigle *[Student ID]*
 Jeffrey Thompson 30021871

 The project is contained in the following folders:

-import.py - python script written to upload the book data from the provided books.csv into the SQL database

 application.py - main python script handling the creation of the flask server, the contents of the webpages, and the interactions between the webpage and the SQL database

 templates - a folder of .html files used alongside application.py to provide formats to the website

             layouts.html - base .html files that extends to all other files, providing formatting and styling specifications.

             index.html - The introductory webpage, handles logging in and registering to the website, as well as provides an Welcome page after logging in

             search.html - after entering a query into the searchbar, this page shows the results of the query, i.e. all books in the database matching the query

             book.html - after a book is selected from the search page, the book webpage opens to show information and reviews on the selected book, as well as providing space for a user to input their own review of the book

             error.html - The error page handled all situations that may have proved problematic for the nature of the script.
 It redirects to the welcome page.

 Database Information:
 Host        ec2-3-234-109-123.compute-1.amazonaws.com